So Perth, What does your business, and branding, stand for?

 Have you got an effective answer?

-Here’s what too few entrepreneurs, CEOs and marketing directors realise… brand is so much more than just a logo that catches the eye or a clever campaign.
+Here’s what too few entrepreneurs, CEOs and marketing directors realise… branding is so much more than just a logo that catches the eye or a clever campaign.
 It’s not just a buzzword to throw around.
 It’s process.
 It’s positioning.
 It’s crucial to your bottom line and your overall success.

-Understanding your brand positioning is a cornerstone of building a successful business… a foundational pillar that enables you to identify (with certainty) exactly where you are in the market and what makes you stand out.
+Understanding your positioning is a cornerstone of building a successful business… a foundational pillar that enables you to identify (with certainty) exactly where you are in the market and what makes you stand out.

 Brand hesitation signals to your customers that your business is a directionless.